Install Plex Media Server on Ubuntu 22.04 | 20.04

 echo deb [signed-by=/usr/share/keyrings/plex.gpg] https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list

-Before installing Plex, run the apt update command to reflect the new repository imported.
+Run the apt update command to reflect the new repository imported before installing Plex:

 sudo apt update

-By default, the Plex Media service should be automatically started.
-To verify this, use the following systemctl status command.
+The Plex Media service should start automatically by default.
+Verify this by using the following systemctl status command.

 systemctl status plexmediaserver